 Bison Belong Here

-On January 16th, we learned that the Department of the Interior’s Bureau of Land Management (BLM) has moved to cancel our bison grazing permits.
+On May 8th, we learned that the Department of the Interior’s Bureau of Land Management (BLM) has officially decided to revoke our bison grazing permits.

-The BLM has moved to cancel our bison grazing permits.
-Should this decision be upheld, we would no longer be permitted to graze bison on federal public land—something we’ve done, with the BLM’s permission, since 2005.
+The BLM has officially decided to revoke our bison grazing permits.
+Meaning that as of September 30, 2026, we will no longer be allowed to graze bison on federal public land—something we’ve done, with the BLM’s permission, since 2005.

 Why did they decide to cancel your permits?